Trojan War: Prophecies

-After the tenth year, it was prophesied that Troy could not fall without Heracles' bow, which was with Philoctetes in Lemnos.
+After the tenth year, it was prophesied that Troy could not fall without Heracles's bow, which was with Philoctetes in Lemnos.
 Odysseus and Diomedes retrieved Philoctetes, whose wound had healed.
 Philoctetes then shot and killed Paris.

-According to Apollodorus, Paris' brothers Helenus and Deiphobus vied over the hand of Helen.
+According to Apollodorus, Paris's brothers Helenus and Deiphobus vied over the hand of Helen.
 Deiphobus prevailed, and Helenus abandoned Troy for Mount Ida.
 Calchas said that Helenus knew the prophecies concerning the fall of Troy, so Odysseus waylaid Helenus.
-Under coercion, Helenus told the Achaeans that they would win if they retrieved Pelops' bones, persuaded Achilles' son Neoptolemus to fight for them, and stole the Trojan Palladium.
+Under coercion, Helenus told the Achaeans that they would win if they retrieved Pelops's bones, persuaded Achilles's son Neoptolemus to fight for them, and stole the Trojan Palladium.

-The Greeks retrieved Pelop's bones, and sent Odysseus to retrieve Neoptolemus, who was hiding from the war in King Lycomedes's court in Skyros.
+The Greeks retrieved Pelops's bones, and sent Odysseus to retrieve Neoptolemus, who was hiding from the war in King Lycomedes's court in Skyros.
 Odysseus gave him his father's arms.
 Eurypylus, son of Telephus, leading, according to Homer, a large force of Kêteioi, or Hittites or Mysians according to Apollodorus, arrived to aid the Trojans.
 Eurypylus killed Machaon and Peneleos, but was slain by Neoptolemus.

-Disguised as a beggar, Odysseus went to spy inside Troy, but was recognized by Helen.
+Disguised as a beggar, Odysseus went to spy inside Troy, but was recognised by Helen.
 Homesick, Helen plotted with Odysseus.
 Later, with Helen's help, Odysseus and Diomedes stole the Palladium.